-ionows.
-Terms and conditions 2011 AED '000 2010 AED '000 Loan to an associate Interest bearing, unsecured, settlement in cash 3,662 25,444 Loan to a joint venture Interest free, unsecured, settlement in cash 56,544 56,544 Mandatory convertible bond 1 Interest bearing, unsecured, settled in kind 1,759,582 - Subordinated loan facility A Interest bearing, unsecured, settled in kind 696,238 Subordinated loan facility B Interest bearing, unsecured, settled in cash 399,285 - Accounts receivable Interest free, unsecured, settled in cash 282,120 80,604 Accounts payable Interest free, unsecured, settled in cash 33,241 207,297 Advance from a related party Interest free, unsecured, settled in cash 400,000
+Terms and conditions 2012 AED '000 2011 AED '000 Loan to an associate Interest bearing, unsecured, settlement in cash 3,662 Loan to a joint venture Interest free, unsecured, settlement in cash 56,544 56,544 Mandatory convertible bond 1 Interest bearing, unsecured, coupon settled in kind 1,883,028 1,759,582 Mandatory convertible bond 1A Interest bearing, unsecured, coupon settled in kind 411,181 Mandatory convertible bond 1C Interest bearing, unsecured, coupon settled in kind 716,858 (m) Subordinated loan facility A Interest bearing, unsecured, coupon settled in kind \$ 696,238 Subordinated loan facility B Interest bearing, unsecured, settled in cash 399,285 Accounts receivable Interest free, unsecured, settled in cash 58,123 282,120 Accounts payable Interest free, unsecured, settled in cash 30,707 33,241 Advance from a related party Interest free, unsecured, settled on net basis 73,869 400,000

 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 December 2011, no impairment was recorded (2010: AED nil) relating to amounts owed by related parties.
+For the year ended 31 December 2012, no impairment was recorded (2011: AED nil) relating to amounts owed by related parties.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.